shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/nutrition-fertilzation/optimizing/doc.md

+---
+layout: default
+title: "People and Managing Nutrition and Fertilization at Optimizing stage (Cutting-edge technology adoption)"
+---

 ### People and Managing Nutrition and Fertilization at Optimizing stage (Cutting-edge technology adoption)

 As a cannabis cultivation owner at the Optimizing stage (Cutting-edge technology adoption), operations involving Nutrition and Fertilization are highly advanced and data-driven.
 The people working at this maturity stage have access to cutting-edge technology, which streamlines their tasks and allows them to focus on higher-level strategic decisions.